Towards smart-touch forecasting

 Types of human bias

-Decreasing human bias with data-driven nudging
+Decreasing human forecasting bias with data-driven nudging

 Cognitive forecast enrichments in a nutshell